AMWA-TV/is-13/docs/Behaviour.md

 Some named tags, such as those defined by [BCP-002-01][] and [BCP-002-02][], or by a particular manufacturer, are intended to have read-only values assigned to the resources by the manufactuer.

-An API implementation MAY therefore reject requests to update specific named tags, with a `500` Internal Error response.
+An API implementation MAY therefore reject requests to update specific named tags, with a `500` (Internal Server Error) response.

 A `PATCH` request with `tags` set to `null` does not update read-only tags.

 ## Additional Limitations

 Some named tags, have additional limitations, such as needing precisely one element in the array of values.
-An API implementation SHOULD reject requests which do not meet the additional limitations specified for such tags, with a `500` Internal Error response.
+An API implementation SHOULD reject requests which do not meet the additional limitations specified for such tags, with a `500` (Internal Server Error) response.

 An API implementation MAY have additional limitations such as:
 - maximum length of strings used as labels, descriptions or tag values